-- Open the recording from the online analysis or another file with previously recorded metabolic data by clicking the Analysis button.
-Or, choose Offline Calculations from the Metabolic submenu to open the Offline Calculations dialog.
-The panels of this dialog can be resized by moving the mouse cursor over the boundaries until a double-headed arrow appears, and dragging the boundaries to resize the panels. - Familiarize yourself with the Offline Calculations dialog, pictured below. - The tabbed configuration dialogs are on the upper left portion of the dialog. - An XY graph window on the right displays the Metabolic Graph, showing metabolic data from the selected segments in the Segments Selected list. - Between the configuration dialogs and the XY graph window is the Segments Selected list, an editable list of the segments that can be displayed and analyzed. - The Data Table is located on the lower part of the dialog.
+- Open the recording from the online analysis or another file with previously recorded metabolic data. - 2) Choose Offline Calculations from the Metabolic submenu to open the Offline Calculations dialog.
+The panels of this dialog can be resized by moving the mouse cursor over the boundaries until a double-headed arrow appears, and dragging the boundaries to resize the panels. - 3) Familiarize yourself with the Offline Calculations dialog, pictured below. - The tabbed configuration dialogs are on the upper left portion of the dialog. - An XY graph window on the right displays the Metabolic Graph, showing metabolic data from the selected segments in the Segments Selected list. - Between the configuration dialogs and the XY graph window is the Segments Selected list, an editable list of the segments that can be displayed and analyzed.